 To the present writer, who prefers a man to succeed rather than fail, the story of Fr.
 Maurice Bellière throws a rather puzzling light on Saint Thérèse.
 Had she not offered her life as a Carmelite nun for missionary priests?
 Had she not promised to return after her death to spend her heaven doing good in this human world?
 Yet, here is a missionary priest, one personally known to Saint Thérèse, a priest to whom she had directly promised her unfailing assistance, a priest, moreover, of whose sincerity and commitment there can be no doubt, and he turns out to be a failure.
 Given such assistance, one would imagine that he should have done better.

 At first, Maurice had fared well in his missionary postings.
 Because of his knowledge of English, he spent a fruitful year in Algiers as the secretary to Bishop Léon Livinhac, who became a friend.
 Later, Maurice was sent to a mission station in Nyassa as its superior.
 These were positions of trust, and Maurice filled them competently enough.
 Nyassa, though, was unhealthy country for Europeans.
 Exposed as he was to the tsetse fly, Maurice may have been infected with sleeping sickness, which causes mental deterioration before it kills.
 This would explain his increasingly erratic behaviour and his early death.

-It is no less likely, however, that the destructive force that crashed in on Maurice, leaving him permanently untethered, was Bishop Dupont.
+It is no less possible, however, that the destructive force that crashed in on Maurice, leaving him permanently untethered, was Bishop Dupont.